CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

     docker-compose build task_1

 Now you can start using the dependency in your code.
+4. You should also rebuild the development requirements so that the development tools are aware of your libraries.
+For example, pylint will warn you about bad import statements unless the developement Docker image has libraries that the main Docker image has.
+First re-compile the development requirements:

+    docker-compose run --rm pip-compile-dev

+Then rebuild the development image so that it has these requirements:

+    docker-compose build pylint

+`pylint` was used above but it could be any Docker Compose service that uses the development image (e.g. mypy).

 ### Adding another development dependency

 Development dependencies are libraries used during development and testing but not used when the tasks are deployed.
 For example, `pytest` is a development dependency because it is needed to run tests during development, but not needed to run the actual tasks.
+Development dependencies are listed in `dev-requirements.txt` and added to the Docker image built from `Dockerfile-dev`.

 To adding a python library to your development dependencies, follow these
 steps:

 1. Add the library name to `dev-requirements.in`